A 2Cat-inspired model structure for double categories: Quillen pairs between DblCat , 2Cat , and Cat

-where the first isomorphism is induced by $\bbH$ and the second comes from the adjunction $L\dashv \bbH$. \end{proof}

-\begin{rmk} As we have seen in \cref{hff}, the functor $\bbH$ is homotopically fully faithful, and therefore the derived counit of the adjunction $L\dashv \bbH$ is levelwise a biequivalence. \end{rmk}
+\begin{rmk} As we have seen in \cref{QuillenadjHH}, the functor $\bbH$ is homotopically fully faithful, and therefore the derived counit of the adjunction $L\dashv \bbH$ is levelwise a biequivalence. \end{rmk}

-\begin{rmk} By \cref{QuillenadjHH,thm:LHQuillenadj}, we can see that $\bbH\colon \TwoCat\to \DblCat$ is both left and right Quillen, and so it preserves all cofibrations, fibrations, and weak equivalences.
-In particular, since $\bbH$ is homotopically fully faithful by \cref{hff}, this says that the homotopy theory of $\TwoCat$ is reflectively and coreflectively embedded in that of~$\DblCat$ via the functor $\bbH$. \end{rmk}
+\begin{rmk} As a consequence of \cref{QuillenadjHH,thm:LHQuillenadj}, we can see that the functor $\bbH\colon \TwoCat\to \DblCat$ preserves all cofibrations, fibrations, and weak equivalences.
+Indeed, the fact that it preserves cofibrations and fibrations follows from the fact that $\bbH$ is both left and right Quillen, while the fact that it preserves weak equivalences is a consequence of Ken Brown's Lemma (see \cite[Lemma 1.1.12]{Hovey}), since all objects in $\TwoCat$ are fibrant.
+Moreover, since $\bbH$ is homotopically fully faithful by \cref{QuillenadjHH}, this says that the homotopy theory of $\TwoCat$ is reflectively and coreflectively embedded in that of~$\DblCat$ via the functor~$\bbH$. \end{rmk}

-In fact, more is true: the Lack model structure on $\TwoCat$ is right-induced from our model structure on $\DblCat$ along the adjunction $L\dashv \bbH$, which implies that the functor $\bbH$ also reflects fibrations and weak equivalences.
+In fact, more is true: the Lack model structure on $\TwoCat$ is actually both left- and right-induced from our model structure on $\DblCat$ along the horizontal embedding $\bbH$, which implies that $\bbH$ also reflects cofibrations, fibrations, and weak equivalences.